elm-messenger/messenger-docs/docs/intro/intro.md

 Messenger has many cool features:

-- **Coordinate System Support**
+- **WebGL-based renderer**
-  Messenger enforces uniform coordinate system for different screen sizes.
-Messenger is also adaptive to window size changes.
+  Messenger uses a WebGL-based renderer, which is very performative and powerful.

 - **Separate User Code and Core Code**
   User code and core code are separated.
 Any side effects are controlled by the Messenger core.
 This helps debugging and decreases security concerns.